 The ST writer shall describe what R.SigningKeyID is for a specific TOE - The TOE follows the guidance.
+A transaction ID/DTBS/R is included in the SAD and can refer to a single R.SignerKeyID.
 It is also possible to have a R.SignerKeyID included in the SAD.

-- 9. R.Signature: is the result of the signature operation and is a digital signature value.
+9. R.Signature (from [2]): is the result of the signature operation and is a digital signature value.
 R.Signature is created on the R.DTBS/R using R.SigningKeyID by the Cryptographic Module under the signer's control as part of the SAP.
 The R.Signature shall be protected in integrity.
-The R.Signature can be verified outside TOE using R.SVD. - 10.
-R.Audit: is audit records containing logs of events requiring to be audited.
+The R.Signature can be verified outside TOE using R.SVD.

+- 10. R.Audit (from [2]): is audit records containing logs of events requiring to be audited.
 The logs are produced by the TOE and stored externally.
-The R.Audit shall be protected in integrity.

-11.R.Signer: is a TOE subject containing the set of data that uniquely identifies the signer within the TOE.
+The R.Audit shall be protected in integrity. - 11.R.Signer (from [2]): is a TOE subject containing the set of data that uniquely identifies the signer within the TOE.
 The R.Signer shall be protected in integrity and confidentiality.

-- It is only within the TOE the R.Signer needs to be unique.
+- From [2]: It is only within the TOE the R.Signer needs to be unique.
 It is not the responsibility of the TOE to establish a connection between the R.Signer and the signer's identity.
-The signer is said to own the R.Signer object which uniquely identifies him within the TOE. - The R.Signer can include references to zero, one or several R.SigningKeyIDs and R.SVDs - If the R.Signer does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The signer is said to own the R.Signer object which uniquely identifies him within the TOE This Note is satisfied by the TOE. - From [2]: The R.Signer can include references to zero, one or several R.SigningKeyIDs and R.SVDs - This Note is satisfied by the TOE - From [2]: If the R.Signer does not require encrypted data then the confidentiality requirement is considered fulfilled.
 The ST writer shall describe which part of the R.Signer shall be protected in confidentiality.
+This note is satisfied by the TOE.
 There is no encrypted data required for R.Signer. - 12.
-R.Reference\Signer\Authentication\Data: is the set of data used by TOE to authenticate the signer.
+R.Reference_Signer_Authentication_Data (from [2]): is the set of data used by TOE to authenticate the signer.
 It contains all the data (e.g. OTP device serial number, phone numbers, protocol settings etc.) and keys (e.g. device keys, verification keys etc.) used by the TOE to authenticate the signer.
 This may include a SVD or certificate to verify an assertion provided as a result of delegated authentication.
-The R.Reference\Signer\Authentication\Data shall be protected in integrity and confidentiality
+The R.Reference_Signer_Authentication_Data shall be protected in integrity and confidentiality

-- The R.ReferenceSignerAuthenticationData is used by the TOE to authenticate the signer, and the R.AuthorisationData is used by the TOE to activate a signing key in the Cryptographic Module - If the R.ReferenceSignerAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
-The ST writer shall describe which part of the R.ReferenceSignerAuthenticationData shall be protected in confidentiality.
+- From [2]: The R.ReferenceSignerAuthenticationData is used by the TOE to authenticate the signer, and the R.AuthorisationData is used by the TOE to activate a signing key in the Cryptographic Module - This Note is satisfied by the TOE - From [2]: If the R.ReferenceSignerAuthenticationData does not require encrypted data then the confidentiality requirement is considered fulfilled.
+The ST writer shall describe which part of the R.ReferenceSignerAuthenticationData shall be protected in confidentiality This note is satisfied by the TOE.
 There is no encrypted data required for R.ReferenceSignerAuthenticationData. - 13.
-R.TSFDATA: is the set of TOE configuration data used to operate the TOE.
+R.TSFDATA (from [2]): is the set of TOE configuration data used to operate the TOE.
 It shall be protected in integrity.

-- The TOE configuration data could include cryptographic algorithm, key length, flows for SAP etc - As part of R.TSFDATA, the following information is included: System Parameters, trusted RSA certificates and public keys. - 14.R.PrivilegedUser: is a TOE subject containing the set of data that uniquely identifies a Privileged User within the TOE.
-It shall be protected in integrity.
+• From [2]: The TOE configuration data could include cryptographic algorithm, key length, flows for SAP etc - As part of R.TSFDATA, the following information is included: System Parameters, trusted RSA certificates and public keys.

-15. R.ReferencePrivilegedUserAuthenticationData: is the set of data used by the TOE to authenticate the Privileged User.
+- 14. R.PrivilegedUser (from [2]): is a TOE subject containing the set of data that uniquely identifies a Privileged User within the TOE.
+It shall be protected in integrity. - 15.
+R.ReferencePrivilegedUserAuthenticationData (from [2]): is the set of data used by the TOE to authenticate the Privileged User.
 It shall be protected in integrity and confidentiality.